kritzikratzi/Oscilloscope/readme.md

 ### Compiling with Visual studio 2015

+**VS Project file is not up to date,

 The shell commands can be run from a git bash, cygwin, msys, or any other shell emulator.

-**Windows project file is out of date.
-Remove the `ofxFontStash2` plugins and re-add all files from the `pugi` branch.**

 1. run `scripts/clean.sh`
 1. run `scripts/prepare.sh win32`